OisinWrites/Rock-Beats-_/README.md

 - exiting git pod and reloading resolved

 - Console log shows that click event not tying into global choice vars
+- Resolution: in event, calling on function 'makeChoice' should have been reapplied
+- to the new const of 'choice' which pulls the data from old const of 'choiceName'